afrechtoasta/myPortfolio/manual.md

   ![Figure 3](https://github.com/user-attachments/assets/fa8ec17e-65ed-442d-854c-6d058d3efcb4)
 *Figure 3*
  - The game should begin to download which you can see in the bottom left corner of the screen, my game is currently updating so it says updating rather than downloading as shown in Figure 3.
 Onces it finished the game should automatically install onto your PC.
  - To start the game just open the EA app, migrate to the Library, click on The Sims 4, and click the Play button to start the game.

 ---
-# In Game Modifications
----
 # Where to finds CC and Mods